Weaam20/Show_Me_the_Data_Structures_Udacity/README.md

 **Problem 4 | Active Directory :**

 In Windows Active Directory, a group can consist of user(s) and group(s) themselves.
-We can construct this hierarchy as such.
-Where User is represented by str representing their ids.
 We have to write a function that provides an efficient look up of whether the user is in a group.

 **Problem 5 | Blockchain :**